-This “a walking tour in fast-forward” takes you past colonial houses, through the Guilford Town Green then out to the harbor to see sweeping views of salt marsh, Osprey nests, and shore birds diving into the water like crashing kites.
+This “walking tour in fast-forward” takes you past colonial houses, through the Guilford Town Green then out to the harbor.
+See sweeping views of salt marsh, Osprey nests, and shore birds dive-bombing into the water.

-Afterwards, if it’s a nice day, drive east on Route 1 about ½ mile to The Place, an outdoor, seasonal barbecue spot which counts Will Ferrill and Martha Stewart among its fans.
-Beefy guys, presiding over a humongous flaming grill, char ribeye, salmon, clams, and corn to perfection.
+Afterwards, if it’s a nice day, drive east on Route 1 about ½ mile to The Place, an outdoor, seasonal barbecue spot.
+The Place counts Will Ferrill and Martha Stewart among its fans.
+Beefy guys preside over a humongous flaming grill, cooking ribeye, salmon, clams, and corn to perfection.

 Plan a weekend getaway with our Guilford CT travel guide.